uncopenweb/jsonic/doc/js.rst

    :type name: string
    :param completed: True if the sound finished in its entirety, false if it was interrupted before it could finish
    :type completed: boolean

+.. describe:: action : started-wait

+   Occurs when a channel starts processing a :meth:`JSonic.wait` command.

+   :param channel: Name of the channel
+   :type channel: string
+   :param name: Application name assigned to the sound
+   :type name: string

+   .. versionadded:: 0.5

+.. describe:: action : finished-play

+   Occurs when a channel finishes processing a :meth:`JSonic.wait` command (i.e., when the wait duration elapses).

+   :param channel: Name of the channel
+   :type channel: string
+   :param name: Application name assigned to the sound
+   :type name: string
+   :param completed: True if the wait finished in its entirety, false if it was interrupted before it could finish
+   :type completed: boolean

+   .. versionadded:: 0.5

 .. _error-notice: